GSA/digitalgov.gov/content/events/2024/02/2024-02-07-uswds-monthly-call-february-2024.md

 **Slide 37:** Our new component lifecycle page gives an overview of each phase and step of the component lifecycle.
 This page covers:

-   -What happens in each step,
+   * What happens in each step,

-   -When each step starts and ends,
+   * When each step starts and ends,

-   -How you can contribute during each step,
+   * How you can contribute during each step,

-   -Where you can find the components that are in each step.
+   * Where you can find the components that are in each step.

 You can find this new page at [designsystem.digital.gov/components/lifecycle](https://designsystem.digital.gov/components/lifecycle).
 And now, since every component — from idea and proposal to stable and deprecation — is in one of the steps of the life cycle, we've also been able to build a new component status page to help you know what's happening with both components we've released in the design system and components that aren't in the design system yet.